TyW-98/hangman/README.md

         print("Oops!
 Input is greater than 1")
     ```
 ## Milestone 3
+* Using a `while` loop with `True` condition, this would allow the loop body to loop indefinitely.
+In the while loop, the `input()` function is used to ask for user input.
+The user input is then stored in a variable called `guess`.

 - Added While loop to only allow 1 letter input through
 - Added If statement to check if input letter is in the secret word
 - Created a function for the while loop